kholterhoff/kholterhoff.github.io/S18_ENG_1102/Artifact_2.md

 <h3>Timeline</h3>

-* Wednesday TBD: In-Design Tutorial.
+* TBD: Open Refine Tutorial.
 Meet in Homer Rice Room.
 * Friday TBD: Pick your Victorian text <a href="">Section A4</a>; <a href="">Section B7</a>; <a href="">Section HP2</a>.
 * Monday TBD during class: Have your spreadsheet list of illustration tags completed for class.
-* Wednesday TBD during class: Bring a digital copy of at least one data visualization to project on the screen, and discuss with the class.
-Samples should be as complete as possible (include header, scale, color, etc.).
-Teams will explain the decisions they made in creating this data visualization verbally.
+* Wednesday
 * Friday TBD: Complete Project due.